Need Maintenance?

 The Code of Practice for Suppliers sets out the CSR requirements every Towngas supplier must follow.

-When screening suppliers for procurement, we consider a wide range of criteria, including a company’s background, quality, price, delivery of service and ESG performance.
-Preference is given to companies holding related ISO certificates and other documents pertaining to quality, as well as better ESG performance.
 To ensure suppliers follow our procurement standards and ESG performance requirements, we request critical suppliers to conduct self-assessment surveys.
-The self-assessment survey is designed referencing the corporate social responsibility principles encompassed by the SA8000 Standard and the Responsible Business Alliance Code of Conduct.
+The self-assessment survey is designed referencing the corporate social responsibility principles encompassed by the SA8000 Standard, the Responsible Business Alliance (“RBA”) Code of Conduct, as well as ESG factors.
 We assess suppliers based on ESG factors including corporate governance, climate risk management, health and safety, human rights and business ethics.
-The self-assessment survey received is then reviewed, verified, and analysed by our procurement staff to assess supplier's ESG performance.
+The self-assessment survey received is then reviewed, verified, and analysed to ensure supplier's ESG performance.

-16S refers to the Japanese words Seiri, Seiton, Seiso, Seiketsu, Shitsuke (which mean Sort, Set in order, Shine, Standardise, Sustain) and Safety
+26S refers to the Japanese words Seiri, Seiton, Seiso, Seiketsu, Shitsuke (which mean Sort, Set in order, Shine, Standardise, Sustain) and Safety

 Supply Chain Resilience